BelickNicko/AutoCVAT/README.md

 **It is important to note that the number of confidentiality parameters must match the number of class names.**

 If the "segment" parameter is set to True, but your model only supports detection, the output you will receive will be annotations from the detector.
-However, you can enable the --zero_shot_segmentation=True mode, which will allow the detection model to produce segmentation masks by using the detected bounding boxes as input prompts for a pre-trained neural network called SAM (Segment Anything Model).
+However, you can enable the --zero_shot_segmentation=True mode, which will allow the detection model to produce segmentation masks by using the detected bounding boxes as input prompts for a pre-trained neural network called SAM.
+The detailed explanation of this approach is provided in the "How to do Zero-shot instance segmentation for automatic annotation" section of the README.

 **If you solve the detection issue, you do not need to use "minimize_points" parameter.
 It only applies to the segmentation task**